Chemists Killed In Terror Attack In Pakistan

 The assault involved four gunmen and was orchestrated by a Pakistani Taliban militant based in Afghanistan, Reuters reported on Jan.
 23.

-Sajid Hussain, who is not related to Syed, was in his final year as a chemistry major at Bacha Khan University.
+Sajid Hussain, who is not related to Syed, was in his final year as a chemistry major at Bacha Khan.
 He was famous at the school for writing “Sajid Chemist” on his table in the student residence and to identify his lab space, Shah says.

 “He was very keen on research” and was working with Shah on a research project to synthesize calcium complexes with N-donor organic ligands, Shah says.
 Sajid had just finished exams and was starting to focus on his research work on the day that he was killed, Shah says.